Keeping dogs out of vets since 2011

 So 50-60 human cases is not enough but a study revealing a mere 13 suspected cases (3 by a laboratory), one where the dog was supposed to have been “vaccinated”, is enough to warrant the annual vaccination of 15million UK and Irish dogs with a drug known to have killed 120 dogs in three years, not to mention the thousands documented to have suffered very serious side effects?!!

-First off there are a great number of serovars (types) of Leptospirosis, only a few of which are pathogenic.
+First, there are many serovars (types) of Leptospirosis, only a few of which are pathogenic.
 Leptospirosis vaccines are species-specific so you’re hoping your dog picks up the right one (the 4 in Nobivak4 means 4 different strains are boosted for, it used to be 2).
 Major et al. (2014) investigated a minor outbreak of Leptospirosis in Bern, Switzerland.
-They focused on a single veterinary hospital in where 298 dogs were found to have contacted Leptospirosis over 10 years.
+They focused on a single veterinary hospital in which 298 dogs were found to have contracted Leptospirosis over ten years.
 Vaccination history was available for 251 of these dogs (84.2%).
 Of these, 95% had been adequately vaccinated against Leptospirosis.
 So, that’s not good.
-But it get’s worse.
+But it gets worse.

-Incredible work by Catherine O’Driscoll of Canine Health Concern reveals that the jab itself is possibly responsible for a large amount if not ALL of the Leptospirosis we are seeing out there.
+Incredible work by Catherine O’Driscoll of Canine Health Concern reveals that the jab itself is possibly responsible for a large amount if not ALL, of the Leptospirosis we are seeing out there.
 WHAAAATT?
-Surely, not Conor?
-You need a vaccination for stupidity, vaccinations are perfectly safe!
-Well, listen to this stat: 100% of dogs with Leptospirosis contracted it 3 months post vaccination.
+Surely not Conor?
+You need a vaccination for stupidity; vaccinations are perfectly safe!
+Well, listen to this stat: 100% of dogs with Leptospirosis contracted it three months post-vaccination.

-In 1997 Canine Health Concern conducted a colossal post-vaccination survey (involving Catherine O’Driscoll, Dr. Jean Dodds and other heavy-weights).
+In 1997, Canine Health Concern conducted a colossal post-vaccination survey (involving Catherine O’Driscoll, Dr. Jean Dodds and other heavy-weights).
 They had data from a whopping 3,800 candidates.
 The participants were asked to list their dogs’ illnesses and to state how soon they occurred after the date of vaccination.
-Their aim was to see if there was a time frame bias between vaccination and the onset of illness.
+They aimed to see if there was a time frame bias between vaccination and the onset of illness.
 The results are simply breathtaking.
-The incidence of practically every disease increased following vaccination / booster but among the most stand-out were the following:
+The incidence of practically every disease increased following vaccination/booster, but among the most stand-out were the following:

-From this, the authors were able to conclude beyond 99% certainty that they were able to show a definite statistical correlation between a vaccinate event and the onset of a number of specific illnesses.
+From this, the authors were able to conclude beyond 99% certainty that they could show a definite statistical correlation between a vaccination event and the onset of a number of specific illnesses.
 So, big news.
 They took their findings to the British Government as well as various Vet Associations.
 In Catherine’s words:

 The British government expressed extreme interest in this survey’s results, and the Veterinary Medicines Directorate asked to examine our base data.
-We were willing, provided they appoint an expert skilled in statistical analysis who had no ties to the veterinary vaccine industry.
+We were willing, provided they appointed an expert skilled in statistical analysis with no ties to the veterinary vaccine industry.
 They put up an academic who was a consultant to Intervet, a veterinary vaccine manufacturer.

 The facts about Leptospirosis in the general population are this:

-• The vaccines are not fully effective against all servovars
+• The vaccines are not fully effective against all serovars

 • Of 251 Leptospirosis cases in Switzerland, 95% were vaccinated

-• 100% of dogs seem to get Leptospirosis within 3 months of the jab
+• 100% of dogs seem to get Leptospirosis within three months of the jab

-Best practice for their core virus vaccines (Parvo, Distemper, Adeno) is to vaccinate them properly as pups (as you would a human baby with MMR) and then at a maximum check their bloods for the antibodies every 3-5 years via a blood titre test.
-That said distemper does not exist here in Ireland (or in neighbouring UK) and adenovirus hasn’t been seen in 20 years!
+Best practice for their core virus vaccines (Parvo, Distemper, Adeno) is to vaccinate them properly as pups (as you would a human baby with MMR) and then, at a maximum, check their blood for the antibodies every 3-5 years via a blood titre test.
+That said, distemper does not exist here in Ireland (or in neighbouring UK), and adenovirus hasn’t been seen in 20 years!

 Share This Article